-Protected Characteristic: Neutral Impact: Positive Impact: Negative Impact: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists feedback from the consultation, depending on personal circumstances this may highlight both positive and negative impacts.
-X 2.
-Review the capability and locations of our specialist vehicles and equipment so our resources are aligned to current and future risks.
-The proposal to review specialist vehicles and equipment will be aligned to risk and a dedicated PIA wi assess impacts on protected characteristics within the communities and staff.
+What impact will the implem Completion notes) nentation of this proposal have on people who share characteristics protected by The Equality Act 2010?
+(See Protected Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims Characteristic: exists will undertake a PIA tailored to the change, this will include responding to feedback from the consultation, depending on personal circumstances this may highlight both positive and negative impacts.
+2. Review the capability and locations of our specialist vehicles and equipment so our resources are aligned to current and future risks.
+Neutral Impact: The proposal to review specialist vehicles and equipment will be aligned to risk and a dedicated PIA will assess impacts on protected characteristics within the communities and staff.
 Specialist vehicles do not include front line fire appliances (fire engines).
 This proposal will not impact on the response target within Surrey.
 This means there will not be an increase in the time it takes to initially response to emergency incidents.
 The impact remains neutral, supported by the CRP not evidencing a race link to any increase or decrease in fire risk or other risk covered by the CRMP.
-X 3.
-We will review our existing resources in Camberley and consider where best to redeploy within the north of the county (Elmbridge or Spelthorne) to respond to risk in these areas.
-The proposal to review resources in Camberley is a phase two proposal, the review will be undertaken at year two to three of the CRMP (2026-27) and at this time a dedicated PIA will be completed, assessing the impacts on protected characteristics within the communities and of our staff.
-The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP this leads to a neutral impact on communities.
+3. We will review our existing resources in Camberley and consider where best to redeploy within the north of the county (Elmbridge or Spelthorne) to respond to risk in these areas.
+Neutral Impact: The proposal to review resources in Camberley is a phase two proposal, the review will be undertaken at year two to three of the CRMP (2026-27) and at this time a dedicated PIA will be completed, assessing the impacts on protected characteristics within the communities and of our staff.
+The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP, this leads to a neutral impact on communities.
 If resources are reduced during the day this will may have a negative impact on other protected characteristics, however nighttime cover would increase, potentially creating a positive impact.
 The review will highlight this in the dedicated PIA, alongside how consultation feedback has been reflected within it.